 Some of the uncertainties of the mechanism arise from the fact that the oxoammonium cation can be formulated as two reacting resonance forms, 2A and 2B (Eq.
 7).
 Form 2A has a full electron octet on both oxygen and nitrogen, with a positive charge on nitrogen as the less electronegative atom.
 Hence, it should contribute most towards its reactivity.
-However, the existence of form 2B cannot be ruled out and represents a rare example of an electrophilic oxygen.
-Form 2B has been invoked to explain reactions of oxoammonium salts with Grignard reagents and activated double bonds (to be discussed in the Miscellaneous Side Reactions section), and could well be more important in alcohol oxidations than hitherto realized.
+However, the existence of form 2B cannot be ruled out and represents a rare example of an electrophilic oxygen.^{30,31} Form 2B has been invoked to explain reactions of oxoammonium salts with Grignard reagents32 and activated double bonds (to be discussed in the Miscellaneous Side Reactions section),^{7,20,31,33} and could well be more important in alcohol oxidations than hitherto realized.

-Mechanisms in Acidic or Neutral Media In the original discovery of stoichiometric oxoammonium-salt oxidations of aliphatic alcohols, it was stated that the relative reactivity of the substrates was in the order secondary alcohol > primary alcohol > MeOH, $^{27,34}$ and that the relative reaction rates are in accord with the known strengths of the carbon-hydrogen bonds on the hydroxyl-bearing carbon.
+Mechanisms in Acidic or Neutral Media In the original discovery of stoichiometric oxoammonium-salt oxidations of aliphatic alcohols, it was stated that the relative reactivity of the substrates was in the order secondary alcohol > primary alcohol > MeOH, ^{27,34} and that the relative reaction rates are in accord with the known strengths of the carbon-hydrogen bonds on the hydroxyl-bearing carbon.
 A hydride abstraction was suggested.
-This type of mechanism, which is supported by B3LYP/6-31+G\ energy calculations, is consistent with the fact that isopropyl alcohol is oxidized faster than methanol.
+This type of mechanism, which is supported by B3LYP/6-31+G energy calculations, is consistent with the fact that isopropyl alcohol is oxidized faster than methanol.29 than bromide ions.

-A cyclic intermediate, possibly aided by hydrogen bond formation between the hydrogen of the alcohol and the nitrogen electron pair from structure 2B may facilitate this reaction (Eq.
-8).

-The counter anions of the oxoammonium salts have an effect on the rate of the oxidation.
-Chloride ions appear to cause much faster reaction rates than do perchlorate or tetrafluoroborate ions, which, in turn, cause faster reactions than bromide ions.
 The intermediate as shown in Eq.
 8 disregards any anion effect and cannot account for the observed rate differences.
 The reaction rates using perchlorate or tetrafluoroborate salts are appreciably enhanced in the presence of silica gel.12

+A cyclic intermediate, possibly aided by hydrogen bond formation between the hydrogen of the alcohol and the nitrogen electron pair from structure 2B may facilitate this reaction (Eq.
+8)

+The counter anions of the oxoammonium salts have an effect on the rate of the oxidation.^{14,35} Chloride ions appear to cause much faster reaction rates than do perchlorate or tetrafluoroborate ions, which, in turn, cause faster reactions

-The lack of reactivity of alcohols containing a $\beta$ oxygen toward oxoammonium salts in acidic media, referred to above may involve hydrogen bonding.
-If hydrogen bonding between the hydroxyl group being oxidized and the oxidant is inhibited by intra-molecular hydrogen bonding with the $\beta$ oxygen in $\beta$ oxygen compounds (and many other compounds), the reaction would be prevented or significantly retarded.
+The lack of reactivity of alcohols containing a β oxygen toward oxoammonium salts in acidic media, referred to above may involve hydrogen bonding.
+The hydrogen bonding between the hydroxyl group being oxidized and the oxidant is inhibited by intra-molecular hydrogen bonding with the β oxygen in β oxygen compounds (and many other compounds), the reaction would be prevented or significantly retarded.
 On the other hand, whether such a mechanism would prevail in strongly acidic or aqueous media is problematic.
 This problem does not seem to occur in the catalyzed reactions, which are primarily carried out in basic media.

 The results obtained with oxoammonium salts that are generated in acid-disproportionation reaction add to the confusion.
 In oxidations using nitroxides with p-toluenesulfonic acid as the disproportionation reagent (Eq.
-4), the $\beta$ oxygen inhibition is present with simple molecules, although it certainly does not apply in more complex cases.
-All in all, the $\beta$ oxygen effect remains a mystery.
+4), the β oxygen inhibition is present with simple molecules, 7 although it certainly does not apply in more complex cases.8 All in all, the β oxygen effect remains a mystery.

-Mechanisms in Basic Media Almost all of the nitroxidecatalyzed oxidations have been carried out in basic media.
-Oxoammonnium salts react slowly with dilute, aqueous base to give nitroxide and hydrogen peroxide.37,38
+Mechanisms in Basic Media Almost all of the nitroxide-catalyzed oxidations have been carried out in basic media.
+Oxoammonnium salts react slowly with dilute, aqueous base to give nitroxide and hydrogen peroxide.^{37,38}